Guidelines and Policies for Registered Student Organizations

 - Banners, Sidewalk Chalk, & CUB Porch Tabling

-- Note: Under no circumstances may any type of adhesive be used to make sidewalk chalk adhere to the sidewalks.
-This includes, but is not limited to hairspray, glue, etc.
+- Under no circumstances may any type of adhesive be used to make sidewalk chalk adhere to the sidewalks.
+This includes, but is not limited to hairspray, glue, etc. No chalking in verticle surfaces is allowed.

 - Advertise in the Reporter - Contact the Reporter staff at firstname.lastname@example.org to either purchase an advertisement or enter a featured article into the paper.